Lothair I: Early life and reign

 Lothair was born in 795, to Louis the Pious and Ermengarde of Hesbaye.
 His father was the son of the reigning Emperor, Charlemagne.
-Little is known of Lothair's early life, which was probably passed at the court of his grandfather Charlemagne.
+At the time of Lothair's birth, his father Louis was already the King of Aquitaine.
+Little is known of Lothair's early life, which was probably passed at the courts of his father and grandfather.
 In 814, the elderly emperor died, and left his sole surviving legitimate son Louis the Pious as successor to his vast empire.
-The next year, Lothair would be sent to govern Bavaria for his father, the new emperor.
+Being already of age, Lothair was sent to govern Bavaria for his father, the new emperor.

 In 817, Louis the Pious drew up his Ordinatio Imperii.
-In this, Louis designated Lothair as his principal heir and ordered that Lothair would be the overlord of Louis' younger sons Pippin of Aquitaine (who was 20) and Louis the German (who was 13), as well as his nephew (Lothair's cousin) Bernard of Italy.
+By that act, Louis designated Lothair as his principal heir and ordered that Lothair would be the overlord of Louis' younger sons Pippin of Aquitaine (who was 20) and Louis the German (who was 13), and also the presumptive overlord of the Kingdom of Italy, that was ruled at this time by their cousin, king Bernard of Italy.
 Lothair would also inherit their lands if they were to die childless.
-Lothair, aged 22, was then crowned joint emperor by his father at Aachen.
+Lothair was then crowned joint emperor by his father at Aachen.
 At the same time, Aquitaine and Bavaria were granted to his brothers Pippin and Louis, respectively, as subsidiary kingdoms.

-Following the death of Bernard, brought on by his plotting against and blinding by Louis the Pious, Lothair also received the Kingdom of Italy.
+Following the death of Bernard (818), brought on by his plotting against and blinding by Louis the Pious, Italy was awarded to Lothair.
 In 821, Lothair married Ermengarde (d.
 851), daughter of Hugh the Count of Tours.

-In 822, he assumed the government of Italy, and at Easter, 5 April 823, he was crowned emperor again by Pope Paschal I, this time at Rome.
+In 822, he assumed the government of Italy, and at Easter, 5 April 823, he received the royal crown of Italy, and was again crowned as emperor by Pope Paschal I, this time at Rome.
 In November 824, Lothair promulgated a statute, the Constitutio Romana, concerning the relations of pope and emperor, which reserved the supreme power to the secular potentate, and he afterwards issued various ordinances for the good government of Italy.

 On Lothair's return to his father's court, his stepmother Judith won his consent to her plan for securing a kingdom for her son Charles, a scheme which was carried out in 829, when the young prince was given Alemannia as king.
 Lothair, however, soon changed his attitude and spent the succeeding decade in constant strife over the division of the Empire with his father.
 He was alternately master of the Empire, and banished and confined to Italy, at one time taking up arms in alliance with his brothers and at another fighting against them, whilst the bounds of his appointed kingdom were in turn extended and reduced.